 The one drawback to WFH; it’s easy to wake up and work in your pajama’s or gym clothes and make a routine of doing so.
 This routine can begin to affect both your self-esteem and productivity.
 According to this study, how you dress has an immediate impact on performance.

 Particularly when videoconferencing, the front- facing piece of telecommuting.

 Every Interaction Counts

-Every interaction with bosses, colleagues; even family and friends is an interaction with your personal brand.
-Janis Milham, Senior Vice President for Marriott’s Modern Classic Select brands says think of your personal brand like a bank account.
-The more deposits you make as positive outcomes, interactions, and impressions, the more favorable your brand and the more resilient you are.
-The result: more opportunities and business come your way.
+Every interaction with bosses or colleagues; even family and friends is an interaction with your personal brand.
+Janis Milham, Senior Vice President for Marriott’s Classic Select brands says to think of your personal brand like a bank account.
+The more “deposits” you make in the form of positive impressions, interactions and outcomes, the more favorable your brand will be.
+It also helps you to be more resilient.
+The result: “organically” more opportunities and business come your way.

 Your personal brand gives you personal power.
 Personal power gives access to what you want; credibility, distinctiveness, power, promotion, a new job, or anything else.

 It’s easy to forget professionalism, and lower the value of your personal brand, when lulled into the casual comfort of home.

 To make, every Zoom, Ring, Facetime, Skype and any other videoconference count as an asset, here are 5 ways to have your personal brand explode with videoconferences: